lambda826/My-Notebook/09 Cloud/AWS/01 EC2/Configure Instances.md

 ### Transition to using Instance Metadata Service Version 2
 **Tools for helping with the transition to IMDSv2**
+ - If your software uses IMDSv1, use the following tools to help reconfigure your software to use IMDSv2.
 	 - AWS software
 	 - CloudWatch
 	 - Updates to EC2 APIs and CLIs
 	 - IAM policies and SCPs

 **Recommended path to requiring IMDSv2 access**
  - Step 1: At the start